The Somme…My Story

 To will allow me an insight into the wider picture of this immensely poignant area of history, I diverted off occasionally to see some significant landmarks of the battle.

-I was fully aware that I would not be able to cover everything, and had to be very disciplined in what to put in and what to leave out … balance was the key.
-Also, I do not profess to be a military historian (you’ve probably gathered that!), there are guides who have been doing this for decades, and I am sure they will tell you that they are still learning(?).
+I was fully aware that I would not be able to cover everything and had to be very disciplined in what to put in and what to leave out … balance was the key.
+Also, I do not profess to be a military historian (you’ve probably gathered that!), some guides have been doing this for decades, and I am sure they will tell you that they are still learning(?).